georgebonnr/bug/README.md

     return Math.random() * Math.random()
 }
 ```
-😩 *that's a lot of changes for one debugger statement (and remember to clean up the explicit return when you change it back!).*
+😩 *that's a 4-line diff for one debugger statement (and remember to clean up the explicit return when you change everything back!).*

 ...